volodymyrhudyma/blog/content/blog/better-form-handling-with-formik-in-react.md

 // ..
 ```

-We keep the initial state of the form in state and update it with the values fetched from an external API.
+We keep the initial state of the form in the local component's state and update it with values fetched from an external API.

-The next thing we have to do is to pass **initialValues** to Formik:
+Next, we need to pass **initialValues** to Formik:

 ```jsx
 <Formik